Interoperable-data/automate-va/docs/USE CASES/VA-APPLICATION.md

   dct:description "These are all the EC Declarations we can reuse in the platform A approvals"@en ;
   # vpa:checked [ a vpa:Compliance ; vpa:checkedRequirement <TSI> ; ] is NOT needed, given dcterms:coverage <> of the ECDs.
   vpa:submittedFor erava:my_app ;  # the link between an application and the evidence submitted
   rdfs:member eradis:ecd-ecDecl-29745 , eradis:ecd-ecDecl-27125 , eradis:ecd-ecDecl-18025 .

+erava:mySpecificCertificatesForPlatformA a era:DocumentSet ; # subClassOf vpa:Evidence
+  rdfs:label "Specific Pantograph CLD for Platform A"@en ;
+  vpa:submittedFor erava:my_app ;  # the link between an application and the evidence submitted
+  rdfs:member eradis:cld-NoBoCert-12325 .
 ```

 As explained in the ERADIS documents, these ECDs link to their supporting CLDs using `dct:requires`.
-Only in the case of many supporting CLDs,
+Only in the case of many supporting CLDs (mostly TEC/DEC), of which only one is applicable in the VA Application, it needs to be added to the Evidence.

 ### Update an existing VTA Application (private only)